mixxxdj/manual/source/chapters/library.rst

 **AutoDJ Crates**

 .. versionadded:: 1.12

-It is possible to add random tracks to the bottom of the auto DJ playlist.
+It is possible to add random tracks to the bottom of the Auto DJ playlist.
 The tracks are not chosen from the standard library but from a set of crates.
-It will be all the crates that you have set as a source for auto DJ.
+It will be all the crates that you have set as a source for Auto DJ.
 Mixxx will normally try to select a track that you haven't played so far.
 You can set a amount off tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ